-- A. A copy of this Reasonable Accommodation Policy shall be posted and available at Baltimore County Office of Housing's main business offices. - B. This Policy shall be posted on and available for download on Baltimore County Office of Housing's website. - C. Baltimore County Office of Housing shall include in prominent type and location on all notices and written communications to voucher participants and applicants the following: "If you are a person with a disability, you may ask for an accommodation based on your disability.
+- B. This Policy shall be posted on and available for download on Baltimore County Office of Housing's website. - C. Baltimore County Office of Housing shall include in prominent type and location on all notices and written communications to voucher participants and applicants the following: "If you are a person with a disability, you may ask for an accommodation based on your disability.
 To have assistant in understanding or completing Baltimore County Office of Housing forms, or to use Baltimore County Office of Housing service or housing.
-Contact: Reasonable Accommodation Coordinator at 410-887-3435 or mbmosley@baltimorecountymd.gov.
+Contact: Reasonable Accommodation Coordinator at 410-887-3435 or rar@baltimorecountymd.gov.

-III.
 Procedures